2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 We're done with classical tourist sightseeing - so let's see some of the lesser known, thematic things to do in Bucharest so you have a good time.

-In the early 1900s Bucharest earned its nickname of Little Paris thanks to French-inspired Belle Époque buildings, monuments, and beautiful architecture.
+In the early 1900s, Bucharest earned the nickname Little Paris thanks to its French-inspired Belle Époque architecture.

 The "Little Paris" Bucharest: Architecture, Old Houses & Bourgeois Stories